A visit to Burgh Island, Devon

 Burgh Island Hotel, Devon, UK

 In the 1930s this remote hotel became a popular bolt hole for the rich and famous wishing to escape the bustle of London life.
-Today this elegant hotel remains a popular destination because of its authentic Art Deco splendour and unique location.
-Click here to check prices and availability at the Burgh Hotel.
+Today the Burgh Island Hotel remains a luxurious getaway, known for its elegance and unique location.

 Agatha Christie and Burgh Island